lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

  The hardest part for me was pivoting around the network and it's not over yet, rembember you still have to access the corporate domain.
 There is plenty of fun stuff you still have to see: bloodhound, kerberoasting, OSINT and even crafting an excel file with a malicious macro inside.

  Finally, I'll just give you a quick hint if you have difficulty entering the last domain.
-I had difficulty setting up my proxychains for it and my ssh connection were refused.
+I had some troubles setting up my proxychains for it and my ssh connection were refused.
 So I used the previous proxychains with xfreedrdp to connect to Throwback-DC01 and then I used Windows Remote Desktop to connect to Corporate DC01.
-Might not be the most elegant way but it worked!

- I still have lots to learn about network pentesting and pivoting and I'd like to have another go with this network once I have more experience.
-Have a good time hacking those networks and strive to make the internet a safer place!
+ I still have lots to learn about pivoting and I felt my grip was loosening as I went deeper into the network.
+Network segmentation adds another layer of security and help protect those assets.
+Have a good time hacking networks and always strive to make the internet a safer place.